frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-certmonger.md

-In this module you'll use the ***Certmonger*** program to request and manage (renew) a certificate for an enrolled host from the FreeIPA CA.  A real world use case for this might be to enable 802.1X network authentication.
+In this module you'll use the ***Certmonger*** program to request and manage (renew) a certificate for an enrolled host from the FreeIPA CA.  We'll consider the real world use case of an RDP (*Remote Desktop Protocol*) server.

 ::: note